Skip to main content

 Encoder

-A sensor measuring position or speed of a rotating shaft.
+A sensor that measures position or speed of a rotating shaft.
 Essential for robot joint feedback.

 End Effector